Single-Use Plastics

 Most customers are willing to pay more for food/beverages to eliminate plastic?
 Most restaurant owners/supermarkets are willing to charge more for these products?
 Doesn't sound very pro-business to me.
 I see a lot more masks being littered than cups and utensils.
 Perhaps eliminating the use of masks would help the litter problem.

-Michael Hunt asked over 2 years ago
+Michael Hunt asked almost 3 years ago

 Thank you for your comment, we appreciate the feedback.
 Improper disposal and litter of masks is certainly a problem, but the scope of this project is limited to plastic foodware.
 From our survey last summer we found that many food places are already using paper-based foodware, and depending on what they’ve been using and where they purchase their supplies, the cost to switch to compostable fiber-based alternatives is not universally higher.
 There is a lot of variation in the pricing.
 City Council will be considering this topic at the Study Session on March 1 at 5:30 p.m., including impact to businesses and the idea of providing technical and financial assistance to help businesses transition.
 The public is welcome to attend that Study Session and speak during public comment times.